bashfulrobot/nixos/README.md

 ### Secrets

-- My secrets just use `git-crypt`I know about SOPs, etc., but I wanted to be able to make a secret substitution in my code.
+- My secrets just use `git-crypt`.
+- I know about SOPs, etc., but I wanted to be able to make a secret substitution in my code.
 You can see its use in `modules/cli/git/default.nix`, such as (I was rendering a config file for a tool):

 ```